equinor/ecalc/docs/README.md

 ### Stuff that breaks/things to check

+- Katex equations

+  **Problem:**
+  Katex equations are duplicated.

+  **Solution:**
-- Equations -> Check that the katex css linked in `docusaurus.config.ts` is updated.
+  Check that the katex css linked in `docusaurus.config.ts` is updated.
 See docs for more info https://docusaurus.io/docs/markdown-features/math-equations and https://github.com/KaTeX/KaTeX for more up to date cdn instructions.

+  **Explanation:**
+  katex creates a `span` with the css class of `katex-html`, this element should be hidden by the css.
+That does not happen if the css isn't loaded correctly or might happen if the css is outdated.

 - Mermaid diagrams